 It wasn’t until the trio sold the company in 1987 that Starbucks started taking steps to become the coffee shop conglomerate we know and love today.

-The first Mother’s Day celebration took place in the small town of Grafton, West Virginia.
+The first Mother’s Day celebration took place in a small town in West Virginia.

 Notions of a day to celebrate mothers had been going around for several years already when Ann Jarvis started campaigning for it, but all other attempts ran out of steam and ultimately died off.